RELATES TO: KRS 200.654, 200.668, 211.647, 216.2970, 34 C.F.R. 303.11, 303.321, 303.322, 303.421, 20 U.S.C. 1434

-Section 2.
-Child Evaluation.
-(1) A child referred to the First Steps Program who meets the criteria established in Section 1(1)(a) and (b) of this administrative regulation shall receive an evaluation to determine eligibility if:
+(2) A child referred to the First Steps Program who meets the criteria established in Section 1(2)(a) and (b) of this administrative regulation shall receive an initial evaluation to determine eligibility if:

-(b) The child does not have an established risk diagnosis.
+(b) The child does not have an established risk diagnosis; and

-(2) For a child without an established risk diagnosis, the primary level evaluation shall be used to:
+(3) For a child without an established risk diagnosis, an initial evaluation shall be used to: